-If you’re particularly cynical, you might say that advertising is, to a large degree, an exercise is fooling people into handing over their money.
-This morning, however, I was presented with a form of marketing that crosses the lines of acceptability.
+Here’s one about ethics in marketing and advertising, and I am not, for once, talking about buying links.
+Advertising is, to a large degree, an exercise is fooling people into handing over their money.
+This morning, however, I was presented with a form of marketing that, to my mind, crosses the lines of acceptability.

 The post arrived.
 I was handed a letter and plain white envelope.
 It was, on first glance, a bill.
 The point, however, is that it wasn’t.